 Nurturing leadership and management capability

 Wondering what I mean by relational mindfulness?
-Why not download the articles I have recently had published in Coaching at Work?
+Why not download the articles I had published in Coaching at Work in 2020?
 These formed a three-part series about what relational mindfulness is and what it can offer to leaders, coaches, mentors and supervisors and those they work with.
 I am delighted to say that they were awarded an Editor’s Award by the journal.
 I hope you enjoy them and would welcome any feedback, comments and questions!